Looks like your cart is empty. Compare Travel Backpacks

 First, make sure to wipe off your backpack any time you spill something on it or otherwise dirty it.
 A few seconds of effort right when it gets dirty will prevent more work later.

-If you need to fully wash your Setout Backpack, hand wash it.
+If you need to fully wash your Setout Duffle, hand wash it.
 Don't put it in the washing machine.

 First, fill a large sink or bathtub with cool to lukewarm water.
 By not using hot water, you’ll avoid burning yourself or damaging your pack.

 Hang dry your bag in a well-ventilated place.
-The top handle of your Outbreaker will fit over a sturdy clothes hanger.
-You can dry your backpack in a shower or bath, or in a safe area outside like a balcony.
+You can dry your duffle in a shower or bath, or in a safe area outside like a balcony.

 Once your bag is dry, treat the zippers to keep them running smoothly.
 A non-greasy, non-staining silicone spray will help lubricate the zippers and keep them from rusting.
 The helpful users at Ask Metafilter recommend using paraffin wax, powdered graphite, or even a crayon to keep zippers running smoothly.